-Hi everyone, my name is Millie and my terrier friend is Coco
+Hi everyone, my name is Coco and Millie

 Although we look and have different personalities, we have grown up together and are always by each other’s side.
 Mille is the kelpie, I am the terrier and we are like two peas in a pod!
 Unfortunately our previous carer could no longer look after us so we are on a mission to find a new home – together of course!

 Coco is full of enthusiasm and loves life!
 She also acts as my eyes and provides me with confidence boosts when I need them.
 In new environments and with new people, I can be a little shy but Coco takes care of the initial meet and greet.
 I follow her lead.
 Once I warm up to you, I would love nothing more than a cuddle and head scratches.
 She is very gentle while I love to play.
 By adopting us, you’ve got the best of both worlds.

 Ideally we need a quieter home with no other animals or young children.
 Our humans will need to manage my glaucoma which is an eye disease that affects the quality of my vision.
 This is currently managed by regular eyes drops and vet visits but the staff are more than happy to go through this with you.

 If we sound like we would complete your family, please give the Adoption Hub a call, we’d love to meet you!